 The compensation of our named executive officers is performance-based and centered around a single profit center and firm-wide compensation pool.
 As further described below, each of our executives (including the named executive officers), which we define to include our Executive Vice Presidents and Senior Vice Presidents, were assigned to one of six cohort levels (plus a separate and distinct level for our Chief Executive Officer), and all executives within each level are provided the same number of "points" and receive the same compensation.
-The separate level for our Chief Executive Officer's unique role.
+The separate level for our Chief Executive Officer is assigned 10% more points than executives in the highest cohort level, recognizing the Chief Executive Officer's unique role.
 Executives progress upward through the levels based on their competencies and performance over time.
 This distinctive system allows us to motivate our executives to act in the best interests of the firm through an emphasis on client service and by encouraging the rapid and efficient allocation of our people across markets, clients and opportunities.